anirudhprabhakaran3/wikitranslate/README.md

 ## Models

-There are two models in the application - `Project` and `Sentence`.
+There are three models in the application - `Translator`, `Project` and `Sentence`.

+`Translator` is the model for each individual.
+It contains
+- `user`: A One-To-One relationship with Django's `User` model.
+- `is_manager`: A boolean field which keeps track of whether a particular translator is a manager or not.

 `Project` is the model for each project.
 It contains
 - `id`: Unique id of the project
 - `wiki_title`: Title of the Wikipedia page
 - `target_language`: Target language of the translation project
+- `appointed_translator`: Foreign key to the translator who is appointed to the project

 `Sentence` is the model for every translated sentence.
 It contains
 - `id`: Unique id of the sentence